Team

 Biography

-Jim Al-Khalili OBE FRS is a theoretical physicist at the University of Surrey where he holds a Distinguished Chair in physics as well as a university chair in the public engagement in science.
 He received his PhD in theoretical nuclear physics from Surrey in 1989 and then spent two years as an SERC Postdoctoral Research Fellow at University College London before returning to Surrey in 1991.
 He was appointed lecturer in 1992 and, in 1994, was awarded an EPSRC Advanced Research Fellowship for five years during which time he established himself as a world leading authority on nuclear reaction theory of light exotic nuclei, publishing widely.
 Following this he reverted to a full-time lectureship in the Department at Surrey.
 He was elected Fellow of the Institute of Physics in 2000 and promoted to Senior Lecturer in 2001.
 He was promoted to professor of physics in 2005.
-He has published over a hundred papers in nuclear physics, quantum mechanics and quantum biology and has supervised 19 PhD students.
+He has published over a hundred papers in nuclear physics, quantum mechanics and quantum biology and has supervised 22 PhD students.

 Jim is also a prominent author and broadcaster.
 He has written 14 books on popular science and the history of science, between them translated into twenty-six languages.
-His latest book, The World According to Physics, was shortlisted for the Royal Society Book Prize.
-He is a regular presenter of TV science documentaries, such as the Bafta nominated Chemistry: a volatile history, and he hosts the long-running weekly BBC Radio 4 programme, The Life Scientific.
+His book, The World According to Physics, was shortlisted for the Royal Society Book Prize.
+His latest, published in 2022 is The Joy of Science.
+He is a regular presenter of TV science documentaries, such as the Bafta nominated Chemistry: a volatile history, and has hosted the long-running weekly BBC Radio 4 programme, The Life Scientific, since 2011.

-Despite his profile as a public scientist, Jim has continued to teach undergraduate physics students in an unbroken run of 30 years since 1992.
-He is also still research active, with five current PhD students working on different aspects of quantum mechanics and open quantum systems and is co-director of the Leverhulme Doctoral Training Centre for Quantum Biology and Director of the Quantum Foundations Centre at Surrey.
+Despite his profile as a public scientist, Jim has continued to teach undergraduate physics students in an unbroken run of 32 years since 1992.
+He is still very research active, with five current PhD students working on different aspects of quantum mechanics and open quantum systems and is co-director of the Leverhulme Doctoral Training Centre for Quantum Biology and leads the Quantum Foundations and Technologies Research Group in the School of Mathematics and Physics.
 He is also Principle Investigator on a research project on the Quantum Arrow of Time.

 Jim is a past president of the British Science Association and a recipient of the Royal Society's Michael Faraday medal and the Wilkins-Bernal-Medawar Medal, the Institute of Physics Kelvin Medal and the Stephen Hawking Medal for Science Communication.
-He received an OBE in 2007 for ‘services to science’.
+He received an OBE in 2007 and a CBE in 2022 for ‘services to science’.

 Dr Andrea Rocco